codebymatt/rosetta/README.md

 ## Building and installing
 Version is in the format `x.y.z`

-To build the gem
+To build the gem:

 `gem build rosetta-ruby.gemspec`

-Installing a specific local version.
-Run from the directory the local gem is kept.
+Installing a specific local version (run from the directory the local gem is kept):

 `gem install ./rosetta-ruby-<version>.gem`

-Pushing the gem to RubyGems.org
+Pushing the gem to RubyGems.org:

 `gem push rosetta-ruby-<version>.gem`